We Deal in Lead A Weird West Gunslinger Adventure Game

 Items #

-Bandolier: Multi-pocketed belt slung over shoulder and chest for storing Lead (frees 1 slot)
+Bandolier: Multi-pocketed belt slung over shoulder and chest; Lead takes up no slots when worn.

 Compass (unreliable): Worn and weathered steel and glass magnetic compass.
 Inaccurate reading on a 5 or 6 on a d6.

-Lasso: 30’ rope tied into a sturdy loop, tightens when secured and pulled
+Lasso: 30’ rope tied into a sturdy loop, tightens when pulled secure.

 Items Table